Best Photo Editors for Mac

 If you're looking for the best photography app for Mac, look no further than Adobe Lightroom.
 It's an industry standard for all photographers, from budding amateurs to professionals.

-The nice thing about Lightroom is that you can also use it as a photo manager.
-Cataloging the pictures you edit and even copy and pasting edits between images.
+The nice thing about Lightroom is that you can also use it as a photo manager — cataloging the pictures you edit and even copying and pasting edits between images.
 It's a robust tool that will allow you to do any retouching you want to your photo.

 2. Affinity Photo

 Affinity Photo is the app that's going to give you the most bang for your buck.
-While it's loaded with all of the essential retouching tools like red-eye correction, blemish healing, and cloning.
+At the same time, it's loaded with all of the essential retouching tools like red-eye correction, blemish healing, and cloning.
 But it also has more powerful editing features like masking, filters, and layer adjustments.

 Adobe Photoshop is arguably the most popular photo editor on this list, and it's also the most powerful one.
 There is absolutely nothing you can't do with this app.
 In fact, its name has become a synonym for photo editing.
 When people say they edited an image, it's not uncommon for them to say, "I Photoshopped that."